gix-mkrspc/gix-mkrfridays-iot/README.md

 We've already flashed the basic program, all you need to do is follow the below steps and connect it to your WiFi.

-### The Overall Process
+### What We're Gonna Do - The Overall Process
+This is just a high level walkthrough, detail steps to follow are in the next section.
-1. Connect to NodeMCU WiFi
+- Connect to NodeMCU WiFi
-2. Tell it your own WiFi name and password
+- Tell it your own WiFi name and password
-3. Let it connect to your WiFi
+- Let it connect to your WiFi
-4. Connect your phone back to your own WiFi
+- Connect your phone back to your own WiFi
-5. Use your own WiFi to browse to the device's web server to control it
+- Use your own WiFi to browse to the device's web server to control it

 ### Detailed Steps
-1. Plug in the micro USB cable (just for providing power, don't need to connect to a computer)
+1. Plug in the micro USB cable for the NodeMCU (just for providing power, don't need to connect to a computer)
 2. Use your device (PC/phone) and connect to the WiFi netowrk: "gix_iot"
 3. Password: "gixmkrspc"
 4. Wait for the webpage to popup, you will see this: